The State of Web Accessibility in 2024 (Research Report)

 These sites are not only at risk of losing potential customers, but also being targets of costly accessibility lawsuits that would be far more financially detrimental than the cost of remediating their websites.

-Out of the X e-commerce websites that we checked, only Y were accessible
+Out of the 895 e-commerce websites that we checked, only a small percentage were compliant per platform.

 Like WordPress, platforms such as Shopify offer a variety of plugins that can make web accessibility compliance that much easier.
 While these plugins may not be able to get a site to full compliance, it can take them one step closer to a more user-friendly and inclusive website.